brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 The `DatabaseLogger` is a critical utility that captures all simulation output to a SQLite database.
 Key tables include:
 -   `runs`: High-level metadata for each simulation batch.
--   `run_parameters`: The specific parameters used for each run, including static data like the sugar map layout.
+-   `run_parameters`: The specific parameters used for each run.
 -   `model_results`: Step-by-step aggregate data (e.g., Gini coefficient, total wealth).
+The full state of the financial **Ledger** is also stored here at each step as a JSON blob.
 -   `agent_data`: Step-by-step data for every attribute of every agent.
 -   `spatial_data`: Step-by-step snapshots of spatial layers, like the current sugar on the grid.